Closet getting too crowded?

 But first, let me share a few interesting stats.

-If your closet contains clothes you haven’t worn for at least the last 6 months (whether you’re a man or a woman,) you may want to consider selling some of it.
+If your closet contains clothes you haven’t worn for at least the last 6 months (whether you’re a man or a woman,) you may want to consider selling some of them.

 Thanks to the internet, it is now much easier than ever to get the most cash for your clothes.

-It used to be that you had to find a local consignment store to sell your clothes to, or if you could wait, you’d set up a yard sale, which is not a bad choice, even today.
+It used to be that you had to find consignment stores near you to sell your clothes to, or if you could wait, you’d set up a yard sale, which is not a bad choice, even today.

 But selling on the internet is much easier, plus it provides more benefits.